Call for Evidence on impacts of air pollution on the natural environment

 Advertisement

+“However, we recognise that we may not have access to all evidence of relevance in the development of the future Operational Protocol.
+Therefore, stakeholders are invited to submit additional evidence that will contribute to the development and delivery of a scientifically robust, evidence-informed, Operational Protocol to protect our natural environment and ensure sustainable development of our agriculture sector.”

-This Call for Evidence is your opportunity to help inform and shape the proposals for the future Operational Protocol.
-More information on the Call for Evidence, including how to respond, is available at https://www.daera-ni.gov.uk/future-operational-protocol-a-call-for-evidence
+This Call for Evidence is an opportunity to help inform and shape the proposals for the future Operational Protocol.
+More information is available at https://www.daera-ni.gov.uk/future-operational-protocol-a-call-for-evidence